Purple Heroin: A New Drug on the Scene

 Expand list

 A new illicit substance has arrived and the alarm bells are ringing.
-The stories don’t stop, and they are coming from every corner of the continent.
-Purple heroin, a relatively new and very deadly opiate cocktail is rearing its ugly head as a very unwelcome addition to the opioid epidemic wars.
-Knowing the enemy is vital to drawing up a winning battle plan to fight the purple crystal drug.
+The stories don’t stop coming from every corner of the continent.
+Purple heroin, a relatively new and very deadly opiate cocktail, is rearing its ugly head as a very unwelcome addition to the opioid epidemic wars.
+Knowing the enemy is vital to drawing up a winning battle plan to fight the purple crystal drugs.
 Join Avenues Recovery, pioneers in addiction rehabilitation, as we discover the basics of purple dope.

-In early August 2021, the DEA released a report sounding the alarm on Brorphine.
-A synthetic opioid first reported in scientific literature in 2018, it has since made its presence felt in the drug markets, primarily in the midwestern United States.
+In early August 2021, the DEA released a report sounding the alarm on brorphine.
+A synthetic opioid first reported in scientific literature in 2018, brorphine has since made its presence felt in the drug markets, primarily in the midwestern United States.
 Due to its recent discovery, it is not yet on the United States’ list of controlled substances, although it has no approved medical use.

-In some cases, Purple Heroin has been found to contain Carfentanil.
-Not to be confused with Fentanyl and in fact a 100 times more potent than its similarly sounding counterpart, it is used by veterinarians to treat elephants.
-It is so powerful that a dose the size of a grain of salt can be fatal to human beings.
+In some cases, purple heroin has been found to contain carfentanil.
+Not to be confused with fentanyl, and in fact a hundred times more potent than its similarly sounding counterpart, carfentanil is used by veterinarians to treat elephants.
+It is so powerful that a dose the size of a grain of salt can be fatal to humans.

-The dangerous cocktail’s purplish coloring gave it its name, as well as the slang-shortened versions, “purp” and “purple”.
-Taste is difficult to discern.
-Carfentanil has no odor or taste and often people will have no idea they ingested it.
+The taste of purple heroin is difficult to discern.
+Carfentanil (a common ingredient in purple heroin) has no odor or taste, and often, people will have no idea they ingested it.
 This can lead to fatal overdoses.

 Sadly, overdosing on purple heroin is becoming more common.
 Some signs of overdose include: